andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 canonical: https://andyatkinson.com/how-aura-frames-scales-for-peak-load-ruby-on-rails
 date: 2026-06-16 13:15:00
 tags: [Ruby on Rails, Ruby, PostgreSQL, Performance]
-summary: "How Aura Frames scaled Ruby on Rails from one primary database to eight, handling 41 million requests per hour and reaching #1 in the App Store."
+summary: "How Aura Frames refactored Active Record code in Ruby on Rails, splitting from one primary database to eight, handling 41 million requests per hour and reaching #1 in the App Store."
 ---

 <div style="